kimon123official/Sorara/README.md

-# 🔥 Sorara - The Ultimate Roblox Executor (not done)
+# 🔥 Sorara - The Ultimate Roblox Executor

 ## 🚀 About Sorara